 This post contains affiliate links.
 Please see our disclosure policy.

-A classic Chocolate French Silk Pie recipe made with rich chocolate mousse, inside a homemade all butter pie crust, topped with vanilla chantilly whipped cream and chocolate shavings.
-It’s silky texture made with eggs, sugar, dark chocolate and whipped cream literally melts in your mouth.
-A gorgeous chocolate pie that’s easy to make but looks like you ordered it from a pastry shop.
+A classic Chocolate French Silk Pie made with a lush chocolate mousse filling, all butter pie crust, topped with vanilla chantilly whipped cream and chocolate shavings.
+It’s silky texture made with eggs, sugar, dark chocolate and whipped cream, have all my French friends saying…oh la la!
+A gorgeous chocolate pie that’s easy to make, but looks like you ordered it from a pastry shop.

 Key Ingredients & Test Notes